AAT Level 2 Foundation Certificate in Bookkeeping (AQ2016)

 You will be assessed through computer based assessments which can be taken at any AAT assessment venue.
 There are various assessment venues and centres available for AAT computer- based exams all over the UK.
 Assessment fees are payable directly to the assessment venue.

-You also have the option to do your exams at our exams centre in Milton Keynes for a discounted fee of £65 per exam.
+You also have the option to do your exams at our exams centre in Milton Keynes for a discounted fee.

 There are two computer based assessments which can be taken any time at an AAT approved assessment venue.